 \section{Conclusions and outlook}

-In this work we have presented a simple and generic mechanism to generate a strong enhancement of the primordial curvature power spectrum in two-field models of inflation.
+In this work we have discussed a simple and generic mechanism to generate a strong enhancement of the primordial curvature power spectrum in two-field models of inflation.
 The key ingredient is a hierarchy of energy scales that gives rise to a two-stage inflationary evolution.
 During the transition between the two stages, the inflationary trajectory undergoes a sequence of sharp turns in field space, leading to an efficient transfer of power from entropic to adiabatic perturbations.
-This mechanism of ``assisted enhancement'' does not rely on fine-tuned inflection points, ultra-slow-roll phases, or specially engineered valleys in the potential.
-Instead, the mechanism can be realized within a simple setup consisting of quadratic potentials for each field, supplemented by a minimal interaction term.
+The mechanism does not rely on fine-tuned inflection points, ultra-slow-roll phases, or specially engineered valleys in the potential.
+Instead, it can be realized within a simple setup consisting of quadratic potentials for each field, supplemented by a minimal interaction term.
 This is sufficient to generate a strong enhancement of the curvature power spectrum ${\cal P}_{\mathcal{R}}(k)$ on small scales, while leaving the CMB scales unaffected by the amplification and free from significant non-Gaussian contributions.

-The effects of turns and sharp features on the curvature perturbations can be understood in terms of localized departures from slow-roll, which act as transient sources for the curvature perturbation ${\cal R}$ \cite{Dalianis:2021iig, Boutivas:2022qtl}.
+The effects of turns and sharp features on the curvature perturbations can be understood in terms of localized departures from slow-roll, which act as transient sources for the curvature perturbation ${\cal R}$, as reviewed in the introduction.
 When such events occur repeatedly and in close succession, their contributions can interfere constructively, leading to a resonant enhancement of the power spectrum.
-The present work provides a concrete dynamical realization of this mechanism.
-The repeated turns naturally emerge from the oscillatory relaxation of one field during the transition between two stages of inflation, generating a sequence of localized pulses.
-As a result, the analytic intuition developed in the pulse approximation applies here, with the total enhancement controlled by the parameter $W$ defined in \eqref{equ:cond}, and the duration $\Delta N$ of the turning phase, as discussed in Refs.~\cite{Boutivas:2022qtl,Fumagalli:2020adf}.
+The present work provides a very simple dynamical realization of this mechanism.
+The repeated turns in field space naturally emerge from the oscillatory relaxation of one field during the transition between two stages of inflation, generating a sequence of localized pulses.
+The turns do not have to be particularly sharp or enhanced by curvature in field space or kinetic factors.
+The analytic intuition developed in the pulse approximation applies here, with the total enhancement controlled by the parameter $W$, defined in \eqref{equ:cond}, and the duration $\Delta N$ of the turning phase, as discussed in Refs.~\cite{Boutivas:2022qtl,Fumagalli:2020adf}.

 We illustrated the mechanism using a minimal two-field setup with canonical kinetic terms and a simple interaction potential \eqref{equ:xsq}.
 The first stage of inflation proceeds at a higher energy scale and sets the CMB normalization, while the second stage occurs at a lower scale.
 As the system relaxes from the first to the second stage, oscillatory motion in the heavier field induces repeated turns of the background trajectory, see Fig. \ref{fig:traj}.
 These turns act as transient sources for curvature perturbations, producing a localized amplification of the power spectrum over a narrow range of scales.
 Only modes that exit the horizon during the brief transition period are amplified, while both earlier and later modes remain unaffected.
 This naturally leads to a peaked primordial power spectrum, whose position and amplitude are controlled by the duration of the transition, the mass hierarchy, and the strength of the interaction between the fields.
 As a result, the curvature power spectrum can grow by several orders of magnitude at short scales while remaining consistent with the CMB at large scales.